matys2022/ComponentProject/README.md

 - Save all your progress inside .xml file.
 - Simple console UI
-- Wide variety of components availible
+- Wide variety of components available

-This product is going to change whole market, nothing like this have been developed, and GUI is going to bump up the expereince to the next level
+This product is going to change the whole market, nothing like this has been developed, and GUI is going to bump up the experience to the next level

 > "The first and last component manager that will ever come to your mind"